 - Automatic: Recommended.
 The optimal color subsampling mode will be enabled based on the selections in the video encoding section. - 4:4:4: Highest quality at significant bandwidth cost.
 Usually not necessary except for some situations in graphical user interfaces.
-Not supported for resolutions above 1920x1200, so for those resolutions color subsampling will automatically drop down to 4:2:2. - 4:2:2: Good blend of image quality and bandwidth. - 4:2:0: Maximum savings of network bandwidth and client load.
+In KX4-101 releases prior to 4.4.0 not supported for resolutions above 1920x1200, so for those resolutions color sub-sampling will automatically drop down to 4:2:2.
+In KX4-101 4.4.0 and above supported for all resolutions. - 4:2:2: Good blend of image quality and bandwidth. - 4:2:0: Maximum savings of network bandwidth and client load.
 Works fine for most general-purpose applications that don't emphasize high-resolution lines or text.